MultiSafepay/docs/content/integrations/magento-1.md

 <br>

 **3.3.0**
-Release date: Oct.
-4th, 2022
+Release date: Oct 4, 2022

 ### Added
 + DAVAMS-528: Add AliPay+ payment method

 ### Fixed
-+ PLGMAGONE-757: Fix an issue, where some payment methods were not shown in the checkout, in some weird cases, most probably related with case sensitiveness declaration in the config.xml file
++ PLGMAGONE-757: Fixed issue to ensure all payment methods display in the checkout, related to the case sensitivity declaration in the config.xml file

 ---